e-picas/mde-backup/Home.md

-**This work began on febrary 2012 ... it is still in progress, so please test it and look at it as you like, and write some return on this repo.
-Thank you in advance.**
+**This work began on febrary 2012 ... it is still in progress, so please test it and look at it as you like.
+You can write some return, some pull requests or transmit any bug on this repository.
+Thank you or your collaboration.**

 ### Table of contents